What's new in October 2025

 new to ifis Sustainability

-• The records comprise more than 1,100 journal articles, alongside reviews, theses, patents, books, and conference proceedings.
+• The records comprise more than 1,200 journal articles, alongside reviews, book chapters, patents, books, theses, and reports.

 From Farm to Fork: Dive into sustainable food research with free access to IFIS Sustainability